SpenceKonde/AVR-Guidance/GeneralHardwareDesign/FavoriteParts.md

 The prices in china *bury* the western suppliers.
 You want to get those from China.
 Electromechanical gizmos and purely mechanical stuff is invariably cheaper from the chiense vendors, *often by an order of magnitude*.

 ## LEDs
 As with electromechanical stuff, LEDs are virtually always cheaper to get direct from china, and the price differeces are among the largest I've seen for electronics, probably the largest.
 I cannot fathom who the hell is paying Digikey and their suppliers 50+ cents for a single SMD LED instead of buying it for half a cent from China, but it's apparently enough to justify the catalog space they take up.
-1206 LEDs were the first part that I bought a full reel of, as it happens - it was something absurd like $5 or something, so cheap that it wasn't even worth it to buy less than a damned reel.
+1206 LEDs were the first part that I bought a full reel of.
+They wound up being so insanely cheap that I was like "screw remembering to restock LEDs" and snagged a reel each of the colors I use.

 ## Discrete semiconductors
 "And now, ladies and gentlemen, let's be extra careful, as we're about to walk onto the casino floor..."